 Neumann holds the highest standard for its microphones, and the same is true for its studio monitors.
 The relatively small selection of Neumann monitors is not a reflection of their quality.

 Neumann monitors are enjoyed around the globe for their incredible accuracy and ability to show where the issues are in a mix.

-The KH 420 (link to compare prices at select retailers) is Neumann’s flagship studio monitor.
+The KH 420 (link to check the price at B&H Photo/Video) is Neumann's flagship studio monitor.
 This 3-way tri-amplified (class AB) midfield studio monitor is ideal for listening distances of 1.5 to 3 metres, offering extraordinary bass depth (26 Hz) with high sound pressure (122.4 dB).